redFrik/udk16-Immersive_Technologies/udk170202/README.md

 kinect
 --

-NOTE: this was tested on mac osx with kinect v1 (model 1414). you will need a kinect v1 for this to work.
+NOTE: this was tested on mac osx with kinect v1 (model 1414). you will need a kinect sensor for this to work.

 first install openni and nite. see instructions here... <https://github.com/redFrik/udk15-Surveillance_and_Analysis/tree/master/udk160526#advanced-kinect-skeleton>
-OSCeleton is not needed here but it might be worth installing too.
+(OSCeleton is not needed here but it might be worth installing that too)

-then install libfreenect with `brew install libfreenect` and after that you should be able to try the kinect sensor with the command `freenect-glview`. if it works you should see a xquartz window with the depth image from the kinect sensor.
+then install libfreenect with `brew install libfreenect` and after that you should be able to try the kinect sensor with the command `freenect-glview`. if it works you should see a xquartz window with the depth image coming from the kinect sensor.

 now unity...